leandrocostam/cka-preparation-guide/README.md

 ![Check Kubernetes documentation links](https://github.com/leandrocostam/kubernetes-certified-administrator-prep-guide/workflows/Check%20Kubernetes%20documentation%20links/badge.svg)

-# Certified Kubernetes Administrator (CKA) - V1.18
+# Certified Kubernetes Administrator (CKA) - V1.19 (New CKA Curriculum - Set/20)

 The objective of this repository is help you for taking the Certified Kubernetes Administrator (CKA) exam using online resources, especially using resources from [Kubernetes Official Documentation](https://kubernetes.io).

-The references were selected for the [Exam Curriculum 1.18](https://github.com/cncf/curriculum/blob/master/CKA_Curriculum_V1.18.pdf), which uses Kubernetes 1.18 version, and there are exclusive information for API objects and annotations.
+The references were selected for the [Exam Curriculum 1.19](https://github.com/cncf/curriculum/blob/master/Coming%20Soon%20in%20September%202020%20-%20%20cka_curriculum_v1.19.pdf), which uses Kubernetes 1.19 version, and there are exclusive information for API objects and annotations.
 For more information, please see [CKA Curriculum](https://github.com/cncf/curriculum/).

 Please, feel free to place a pull request whether something is not up-to-date, should be added or contains wrong information/reference.